infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

  1.0
 ```
 Here only 4 supports are specified for the sake of example.
 Alternatively, we
-could have specified initialized the parameter and added supports in just one
+could have initialized the parameter and added supports in just one step using
-step using the `supports` keyword argument:
+the `supports` keyword argument:
 ```jldoctest; setup = :(using InfiniteOpt, JuMP; model = InfiniteModel())
 julia> @infinite_parameter(model, t in [0, 10], supports = [0, 0.25, 0.75, 1])
 t